idaholab/virtual_test_bed/doc/content/msr/msr_generic/seismic_analysis/npp_building/npp_building_pt2.md

 # Seismic analysis of a base-isolated nuclear power plant building

+This model was adopted from the list of examples on the [MASTODON](https://mooseframework.inl.gov/mastodon/examples/index.html) website.

 !alert note title=Units of this model
 GN, GPa, m, and sec